buley/personal/src/content/success.md

 Titles, external validation, and societal benchmarks don't define me.

-**Success, for me, is not about fitting into someone else's system—it's about mastering my own.**
+**Success, for me, is not about fitting into someone else's system--it's about mastering my own.**

 ## 1. Path Control